-Effective context management is important because it allows bots to interact with users in a way that is easier, quicker, and more helpful – and less robotic and scripted.
+Effective context management is important because it allows Virtual Assistants to interact with users in a way that is easier, quicker, more helpful, and less robotic and scripted.
 Contextual data helps users complete tasks faster and allows you to create more natural, human-like back and forth conversations.

-User: Sounds great, I would like to apply for one.
+User: Great!
+I would like to book it.

-- As seen from the above example, maintaining context for all intents i.e. dialog tasks, FAQs, makes it easy to customize the user experience
+- Sharing context across intents, FAQs: As seen from the above example, maintaining context for all intents i.e. dialog tasks, FAQs, makes it easy to customize the user experience

-- Certain intents (tasks or FAQs) can be made available only when certain other intents (tasks or FAQs) are in the context.
+- Context-driven FAQs: Certain intents (tasks or FAQs) can be made available only when certain other intents (tasks or FAQs) are in the context.

-- Context of the current intent can be used to identify subsequent intents from the user utterances.
+- Follow-up Intent: Context of the current intent can be used to identify subsequent intents from the user utterances.

-Example: User utterance ‘what are the charges’ should be responded using FAQ intent ‘what are the charges for Platinum credit card’ if the user’s previous intent was ‘what are the benefits of Platinum credit card’
+For example, User utterance what are the extra charges? should be responded with FAQ intent What are the charges for a Premium Economy seat ? if the user’s previous intent was what are the benefits of booking a Premium Economy seat?

-- Entity values or conversation flows can be driven using the previous intent’s context information.
+- Sharing Entity Values across Intents: Entity values or conversation flows can be driven using the previous intent’s context information.

 User: When is my flight to Singapore?